jayway/team-web-course/html-and-css-outline.md

 ```

 ### HTML basics (no styling)
+* Lab 1
     * Start with basic markup (set up a header, some paragraphs with linked text, an image etc.)
+* Lab 2
     * How to create a list
+* Lab 3
     * How to create a table
+* Lab 4
     * How to create a form
+* Lab 5
     * Walkthrough of classes and IDs
     * Grouping with divs

 ### Styling with CSS
+* Start with the basics
+    * How selectors work (element, class and ID)
+    * Properties
+    * Pseudo selectors (:link, :hover, :active, :visited)
+* Lab 6
+    * Tools
+        * Firebug
+* Lab 7
+    * Basic layout
+        * Floating an image
+        * Inline vs block
+        * Make two divs appear side by side
+        * Positioning (static, fixed, relative, absolute)
+* Lab 8
+    * The cascade
+        * How inheritance works
+        * Specificity (chaining classes and IDs)